ollym/jails/README.md

 #Welcome to Jails
 Jails brings the essential parts of the Ruby Standard Library (Std-lib) and core extensions from Ruby on Rails to give you the missing library for CoffeeScript.
-Obviously some things are not possible but most is and has been achieved.

 ## Coding Standards